 The core public health measures that underpin reopening of services are:

-- physical distancing between adults and older children in the setting including parents at drop-off and pick-up times
+- strict adherence to 2 metre physical distancing between adults, including parents at drop-off and pick-up times

 The aims of this guidance are to:

-- Provide clarity of expectation with regard to practical approaches to a safe provision of school aged childcare settings; and
+Provide clear expectations with regard to practical approaches to a safe provision of school age childcare settings.

 Where this guidance states that providers: